 San Francisco police seize guns, arrest 2 robbery crew members

 The three robberies occurred between Sept.
 26 and Oct.
-4 "in and around the Mission District," according to a statement from police.
+4, police said.

 All three of the robberies included forcing the victims to the floor or "corralling them" into back rooms at gunpoint, police said.